-Currently the CPCRN is comprised of are eight funded research institutions and one funded coordinating center:
+Currently the CPCRN is comprised of eight funded research institutions and one funded coordinating center (Cooperative Agreement Numbers):

 - Case Western Reserve University Cleveland, Ohio Prevention Research Center This center focuses on urban and metropolitan areas, community health clinics, tobacco cessation programs, and community-clinical linkage intervention using an e-referral